peass-ng/PEASS-ng/README.md

 Here you have an old linpe version script in one line, **just copy and paste it**;)

-This one-liner is deprecated (I am not going to update it more), but it could be useful in some cases so I will remain here:
+This one-liner is deprecated (I am not going to update it more), but it could be useful in some cases so it will remain here:

 The default file where all the data is recorded is: */tmp/linPE* (you can change it at the beginning of the script)